 Initial flight of the first Bell 525 prototype was on 1 July 2015, with flight of a second prototype before the end of that year; three more test machines are to follow.
 The Model 525 features five-blade main rotor and four-blade tail rotor, both of composite construction and with de-icing.
 It is built roughly equally of composites and aircraft aluminum alloy, and is powered by twin GE CT7-2F1 turboshafts providing 1,340 kW (1,800 SHP) each.
 Landing gear arrangement is like that of the Model 222 -- retractable, with the main gear tucking into sponsons, though the nose gear has twin wheels.
 Maximum takeoff weight will be in excess of 8,150 kilograms (18,000 pounds).

 The Bell 525 features a Garmin 5000H glass cockpit with four large touchscreen displays, and a triple-redundant fly-by-wire (FBW) control system developed by BAE Systems, using twin sidestick controllers -- featuring tactile feedback, instead of the classic cyclic / collective / tail rotor controls.
-The FBW system was derived from that developed for MV-22 and BA 609 tilt-rotor machines.
+The FBW system was derived from that developed for MV-22 and BA 609 tilt-rotor machines; it's something effectively new for Bell, and Bell plans to introduce it to other helicopter lines.
 The flight system is built around an "Awareness, Reactive, & Control (ARC)" scheme that automatically deals with potentially hazardous flight incidents while keeping the pilot informed.

 * As a footnote, in the 1980s Bell developed an experimental helicopter for the US Army's "Advanced Composite Airframe Program (ACAP)", with the "Bell D292" performing its initial flight on 30 August 1985.
 The Bell ACAP featured the engines, rotor system, and tailboom of the Bell 222.
 The airframe featured assemblies using a range of materials: graphite-epoxy, kevlar-epoxy, fiberglass, along with aircraft aluminum alloy.
 The D292 featured fixed wheeled landing gear with shock-absorbing, and shock-absorbing seats.
 What happened to the D292 after the end of trials is unclear.